srakrn/cpe-ml-intro/README.md

 ### Checking for the dependencies

-- Run `utilities/reqs_check.py` in order to check if everything is installed.
+- Run `python utilities/reqs_check.py` in order to check if everything is installed.
 You should not see any "X" signs.
 - Run `jupyter notebook` in your terminal to see if Jupyter could be run.